unmade/apiwrappers/docs/building-an-api-client.rst

     Union[List[Repo], Awaitable[List[Repo]]

-and that will be enough to have a good autocompletion, but what we want here to do is a little bit trickier.
+and that will be enough to have a good auto-completion, but what we want here to do is a little bit trickier.

 We want to tell mypy,